coder/docs/setup/kubernetes/openshift.md

 Resource limits:        <none>
 ```

-Create a `BuildConfig` that outputs an image with a UID in the given range
+Next, create a `BuildConfig` that outputs an image with a UID in the given range
-(in this case, sa.scc.uid-range begins with 1000670000):
+(in this case, `sa.scc.uid-range` begins with `1000670000`):

 ```yaml
 kind: BuildConfig